mrBigJS/d3-simpleCharts/readme.txt

 1. Cool tooltips visible here on 'Columns' charts.
 2. Area chart showing user defined smooth gradient colors (eq [... startbar="lime" & endbar="red"]).
 3. Button icons to call 5 different supported chart types on 'Columns' chart.
-4. A 'Pie' chart: its slices are colored smoothly from HTML 'navy' to 'gold' + more custom titles present in graph (old UI).
+4. A 'Pie' chart: its slices are colored smoothly from 'navy' to 'gold' + more custom titles present in graph.
 5. A supported 'Line' chart that is produced by Rickshaw's library.
 6. Resized SVG chart on its own popup window + ready to print on paper.
-8. Shows how basic 'Columns' looks out together with home's pets example (old UI).
+8. Shows how basic 'Columns' looks out (old UI).
-9. Shows how basic 'Area' looks out together with home's pets example (old UI).
+9. Shows how basic 'Area' looks out (with old UI buttons).
+10. Tiny bare chart only generated by JavaScript.
+11. One more car and we need to rotate data labels abit here.

 == Changelog ==

+= 1.3.7 =
+Version 1.3.7 -
+Fixing the bug of exporting correct SVG chart instance as a download.
+Clarifying overall design of all buttons.

+= 1.3.6 =
+Version 1.3.6 -
+Opening in apps + saving to a file export data now available.
+For example, direct opening into SVG editor possible for a chart (if you set exportsvg option active).
+Added classes to control the style of export data box from CSS.

+= 1.3.5 =
+Version 1.3.5 -
+All pop-up window charts follow the CSS style rules of its parent chart faithfully.
+Refining some axises default setup values.
+More fancy screenshots from real fast cars.

+= 1.3.4 =
+Version 1.3.4 -
+Adding new option 'xrotate' for rotating x axis labels with Columns chart as you wish.
+Some options becomes more tolerant for typos.
+Fixing bugs & warnings (BIG thanks for Cheche!).

 = 1.3.3 =
 Version 1.3.3 -